 The benefits of being grateful

-World Happiness Day celebrates the need to find some light relief and a sense of joy, which feels difficult in our current world of crisis.
+The need to find some light relief and a sense of joy feels difficult in our current world of crisis.
 We have a solution: gratitude!

 While happiness, like sadness and anger, is a transitory emotion, it does feel more elusive than those more negative states.
 Surprisingly, there is a simple solution to increasing our happiness quota.
 The answer is gratitude.